 “Do other parts of your business take responsibility for FCR performance?” is a question that was included in the 29 Quality Assurance Mistakes to Avoid ebook and self-assessment.
 The ebook and self-assessment includes a series of diagnostic questions to uncover long-term problems of Quality Assurance in contact centers.
 It’s likely that you have seen benchmarking information on FCR, but beware – it’s easy to focus on common practices that position FCR as just a contact center metric.
 With FCR, it’s difficult to benchmark considering that this contact center metric is not calculated in a comparative format.
 Benchmarking activities has resulted in a narrow Quality Assurance definition that, for most, has not developed past the middle/average service experience.
 This ebook was developed to help you be much more than average and position FCR as more than a contact center metric.
 Continue reading

-When I think about hazards in the quality process in contact centers I think back to when I was in school and the teacher broke the class into groups for a project?
+When I think about hazards in the quality process in contact centers I think back to when I was in school and the teacher broke the class into groups for a project.
 If you’re like me, you inevitably ended up doing the lion’s share of the assignment (to make sure it was done right!), only to have the laziest group member step up and take the credit.
 Or no one in the group did the same amount of work and everyone got the same grade.
 Sadly, this sort of thing still happens to adults when our performance isn’t always evaluated correctly or fairly.